 The Public Employees' Retirement System (PERS) was established January 1, 1955 under the provisions of N.J.S.A.
-43:15A to provide coverage, including post-retirement health care, to substantially all employees who are either full time or earn greater than \$1,500.00 annually with certain exceptions of the State or any county, municipality, school district or public agency provided the employee is not a member of another State-administered retirement system.
+43:15A to provide coverage, including post-retirement health care, to substantially all full-time employees of the State or any county, municipality, school district or public agency provided the employee is not a member of another State-administered retirement system.
 Membership is mandatory for such employees and vesting occurs after eight to ten years of service and twenty-five years for health care coverage.
-Members are eligible for retirement at age sixty with an annual benefit generally determined to be 1/55th of the average annual compensation for the highest three fiscal years' compensation for each year of membership during years of creditable service.
+Members are eligible for retirement at age sixty with an annual benefit generally determined to be 1/60th of the average annual compensation for the highest three fiscal years' compensation for each year of membership during years of creditable service.
 Early retirement is available to those under age sixty with twenty-five or more years of credited service.
+Pension benefits for members enrolled in the system after May 21, 2010 would be based on 1/60th of the average annual compensation for the last five (5) years of service or any five (5) fiscal years of membership that provide the largest benefit to the member of the member's beneficiary.
 Anyone who retires early and is under age fifty-five receives retirement benefits as calculated in the above-mentioned formula but at a reduced rate (one quarter of one percent for each month the member lacks of attaining age fifty-five).